chpc-tech-eval/scc/README.md

    - Once all the conflicts have been resolved, and you've successfully merged all upstream changes, push your branch upstream.
 1. Create a pull request to the upstream main branch, to incorporate your feature.

+#### Syntax and Style
+Make use of the following editing features of Github markdown [!NOTE]
+Highlights information that users should take into account, even when skimming.

+[!TIP]
+Optional information to help a user be more successful.

+[!IMPORTANT]
+Crucial information necessary for users to succeed.

+[!WARNING]
+Critical content demanding immediate user attention due to potential risks.

+[!CAUTION]
+Negative potential consequences of an action.

 ## Table of Contents

 - [Tutorial 1](#tutorial-1)